anchrysoula/slides/model_uncertainty.md

 # Types of model uncertainty

-- Choice of model hyper-parameters (e.g., choice of model families, number of neural network layers, hidden layer dimension.)
+- Choice of model hyper-parameters (e.g., choice of model families, number of neural network layers, hidden layer dimension).
-- Uncertainty in model parameter learning (e.g., the choice of optimizers.)
+- Uncertainty in model parameter learning (e.g., the choice of optimizers).
-- Uncertainty due to different sample distributions in learning and inference(e.g., out-of-distribution samples (OOD).)
+- Uncertainty due to different sample distributions in learning and inference (e.g., out-of-distribution samples (OOD)).

 ---